Medically Reviewed by M Thiviya, R.N.

 Modifiable risk factors: factors we can change

 Compared to non-drinkers, women who have one drink a day have a 7-10% higher risk of being diagnosed with breast cancer; those who drink two to three drinks a day would have as high as a 20% increase in risk.
 Similarly, men should also avoid heavy drinking as it could lead to liver disease and a higher risk of developing breast cancer.

-Estrogen levels are linked to breast cancer.
+Estrogen levels are linked to breast cancer – especially for post-menopausal women.
 In women, estrogen is primarily produced by the ovaries before menopause.
 Upon menopause, the source of production is replaced by fat tissues.
 Being overweight would naturally raise estrogen levels, thereby increasing the chances of developing breast cancer.
 For men, fat cells convert the male hormones (androgen) into estrogen.
 Hence, obesity in men also translates to an increased risk of breast cancer.

 Smoking, including second-hand smoke exposure, can increase our risk of breast cancer, particularly in premenopausal women.

 For new moms, you may want to consider breastfeeding if it is an option.
 Besides lowering breast cancer risk, breast milk has many health benefits for the child too.
 However, it is a personal choice and depends on our individual situation and preferences.

 Hormone Replacement Therapy

 Hormone replacement therapy is usually used for women undergoing menopausal transition.
 This involves a supplementation of hormones that are lost during this phase which includes estrogen and progesterone.